Frequently Asked Questions

 How to solve the GraphQL n+1 problem

-Written by Joanna Wallace
+Originally written by Joanna

 GraphQL is a query language and runtime to build APIs that reduces data results to only what the user requests.
 GraphQL uses schemas to define data inputs and responses from a single endpoint to a GraphQL runtime.
 The schemas allow clients to request specific information, so the responses will only include what the client needs.